joshuasir/Karcis/README.md

 # Karcis App
-an online booking event system in form of Web App which implement microservices .NET technology
+an online booking event system in form of Web App which implement microservice .NET technology.
+There 2 roles user and admin where user can look for event choose the ticket type and amount for the event.
+User need to signup and verify their email to book tickets.
+After ordering a ticket(s) user can check in their history tab and can choose to pay.
+Admin can then check the user payment and validate the order.

 Features
 Dynamic event